 - As mentioned, protein can be hard for the body to digest, and processing all that protein can leave you feeling sluggish.
 It can also wreak havoc on your digestive tract.

 - High-protein diets that include a lot of red meat and fatty meats can have negative health effects like high blood pressure, heart disease, and high cholesterol.

 - For those with pre-existing kidney issues, a high protein diet can make that worse.
 Talk with your doctor and get regular physicals before implementing any super-high-protein diet.

 In general, the body can only process so much protein at one time.
-For maximum benefit consume 25 to 30 grams of protein with meals and snacks throughout the day.
-You could break 150g of protein down into three meals and two snacks each consisting of 30g of protein.
-It’s important to consume protein as part of your first meal of the day.
-Especially if you’re trying to maintain muscle mass.
+For maximum benefit, consume 25 to 30 grams of protein with meals and snacks throughout the day.
+You could break 150 grams of protein down into three meals and two snacks, each consisting of 30 grams of protein.
+It’s important to consume protein as part of your first meal of the day, especially if you’re trying to maintain muscle mass.

 How exactly you structure your protein intake is up to you and will vary based on your food preferences, whether you work from home or office, live in a van, or have other dietary restrictions.
 One thing that will help you consume enough protein (and reach your nutrition goals) is being intentional about your meal choices and meal prepping.

 If you leave your nutrition up to whatever you come across, holiday cookies, the office birthday cake, and french fries (all low in protein) will find their way into your life.
 If you’re serious about getting in shape, staying in shape, and hitting your macronutrient goals, fill your fridge (and your lunchbox) with healthy foods.
 You’ll quickly find you’re more easily filling your stomach with them, too.

 While everyone’s protein intake is going to be different based on various factors, let’s take a look at how you could consume 150 grams in one day.
 The idea of this much protein in one day may seem like a lot to some people, but it is very doable when you plan ahead!